-Goal/Policy/Action Progress in Implementation Evaluate development standards and regulatory provisions to ensure that standards encourage rather than discourage development.
+Goal/Policy/Action Progress in Implementation be located without discretionary approvals.
+The overlay shall include sites with sufficient capacity to meet the local need for emergency shelters (refer to Table 4-5 Candidate Sites for Emergency Shelter Overlay).
+Ensure the provisions of the Housing Accountability Act are enforced and prohibit the denial of emergency shelters and transitional and supportive housing via discretionary approvals if it is consistent with adopted regulatory standards.
+Evaluate development standards and regulatory provisions to ensure that standards encourage rather than discourage development.
 Ensure emergency shelters are only subject to the same development and management standards that apply to other allowed uses within the identified zone.
-Amend the Zoning Code to allow transitional/supportive housing as a residential use, subject only to those requirements of other residential uses in the same zone. amendments define and classify a range of supporting housing types and revise use regulations based on the development and operation characteristics of different uses.
+Amend the Zoning Code to allow transitional/supportive housing as a residential use, subject only to those requirements of other residential uses in the same zone.
+In addition, the adopted ordinance amendments added a definition of transitional housing that cross-references the definition in the California Health and Safety Code and also lists transitional housing as a residential use with reference to the new definition.
+The definition of supportive housing was also clarified, and the proposed amendments define and classify a range of supporting housing types and revise use regulations based on the development and operation characteristics of different uses.
 In addition to establishing the new definitions, the proposed amendments identify the districts in which facility types are allowed and specify the type of approval required.
 3.1.6 Zoning for Employee and Farmworker Housing: To encourage and facilitate development of housing for farmworkers, the City of Antioch does not restrict the development of farmworker housing in any zone that permits residential developments of this type (i.e., multi-family or single family).
 To clarify and provide explicit zoning for housing for farmworkers, the City shall amend the Zoning Code to explicitly define and provide zoning provisions for farmworker and employee housing in accordance with California Health and Safety Code Sections 17021.5 and 17021.6.
 Specifically, the Zoning Code shall be amended to include the following: Any employee housing providing accommodations for six or fewer employees shall be deemed a single family structure.
 Employee housing shall not be included within the definition of a boarding house, rooming house, hotel, dormitory, or other similar term.
-No conditional use permit, zoning variance or other zoning clearance shall be required of employee housing that serves six or fewer employees that is not required of a family dwelling of the same type in the same zone.
-Any employee housing consisting of no more than 36 beds in a group quarters or 12 units or spaces designed for use by a single family or household shall be permitted by-right in any zone(s) permitting agricultural use by-right.
-In any zone(s) where agricultural use is permitted subject to a conditional use permit, such employee housing shall be subject to a conditional use The proposed zoning amendments were based on the assumption that about 122 persons were employed in agriculture.
+No conditional use permit, zoning variance or other zoning clearance shall be required of employee housing that serves six The proposed zoning amendments were based on the assumption that about 122 persons were employed in agriculture.
 Closer examination of census data showed that only 28 residents were working as farmers and farm managers.
-Moreover, all of the agricultural land within the City is planned for development or open space conservation and the allocation of housing need generated by the unincorporated portions of the SOI is assigned to the County.
+Moreover, there is no land zoned for agricultural use within City limits.
+In 2003, the General Plan identified about 1,300 acres of agricultural land and some 8,800 acres of current or former grazing land within Antioch's Sphere of Influence.
+All of this agricultural land is planned for development or open space conservation, and the allocation of housing need generated by the unincorporated portions of the SOI is assigned to the County.
 For these reasons, farmworker housing is not identified as a critical housing need in Antioch and it was determined that there was no need to amend the Zoning Ordinance as proposed.